skoona/skn_utils/README.md

 ```

-## Public Methods: SknContainer ONLY
+## Public Methods: SknRegistry ONLY
-    SknContainer is global constant assigned to an instantiated instance of SknRegistry.
+    `SknContainer` is global constant assigned to an instantiated instance of `SknRegistry`.
     Returns the keyed value as the original instance/value or if provided a proc the result of calling that proc.
     To register a class or object for global retrieval, use the following API.
 Also review the RSpecs for additional useage info.